mystevotgit/Config-IO/README.md

 * Input stream that reads data from a source;
 * Output stream that writes data to a specified destination.

-There are specific IO Streams that can be used to read or write to files.
+There are specific IO Streams that can be used to read or write to files in java.

 A commonly used one is _**FileInputStream**_ and _**FileOutputStream**_.